Emergency Treatment of Allergic Reactions to Foods

-There are currently two available auto-injectors (Twinject and Epipen) available on the market to help allergic individuals treat their allergic reactions until emergency help arrives.
-The main difference between the 2 devices is that the Twinject contains 2 doses of epinephrine in the device while the Epipen contains 1 dose.
-You should use your injector as soon as symptoms develop.
-A shot with the EpiPen or Twinject given by yourself or a friend can slow down a severe reaction while you wait for medical help to arrive.
+There are currently several auto-injectors available on the market to help allergic individuals treat their allergic reactions until emergency help arrives.
+These auto-injectors include Epipen, Adrenaclick, and Audio-Q (this one talks!).
+Each of these devices contain the same ingredient --epinephrine, also called adrenaline.
+Epinephrine is every effective for allergic reactions - much more effective than benadryl and other antihistamines.
+The key to the successful treatment of an allergic reaction is to a severe reaction while you wait for medical help to arrive.
+The longer you wait before using it, the less effective it can become, so use it quickly.
 You should always seek emergency care when a reaction occurs, so make sure to call 911 or have someone drive you to the emergency room right away after using your epinephrine auto-injector.

 Facts About Food Allergic Reactions: